The Spiritual Battle: the World the Flesh and the Devil

 At one time he was one of the chief angels of God (known then as Lucifer) but fell through pride.
 Since the beginning he has continually sought to thwart God’s purpose.
 With 6000 years of experience with mankind we should not think we can defeat him in our own strength or wisdom.
 We are told to resist him (1 Peter 5:8-9) in the knowledge we are no longer in bondage to him through the salvation that is in Christ.

 While we have been delivered from Satan’s authority he can deceive us through his lies (2 Corinthians 11:3), tempt (1 Thessalonians 3:5) and ensnare us in sin (1 Timothy 3:7).
 Satan’s lies can be presented in the guise of an angel of light (2 Corinthians 11:14).
-That is they may appear and sound good, have a form of righteousness but are not of God.
-Such lies are the substance of false religions and cults.
+That is they may appear good, sound good and have a form of righteousness but are not of God.
+This is how false religions and cults win converts.
 Obvious temptations we may readily recognise, but when truth is twisted and mixed with error we need spiritual discernment (Hebrews 5:14).
 It is a battle between two words – the word of God versus the lies of the devil.
-This is why it is crucial we feed constantly upon and know God’s word.
+This is why it is crucial we feed constantly upon God’s word to know what is true.

 God will protect us from Satan (2 Thessalonians 3:3 and 1 John 5:18) but we need to submit ourselves to God, obey His word, stand firm, resist the devil and not give him an opportunity (either by thought or action) through putting on the full armour of God, especially the shield of faith (Ephesians 4:27, 6:11,16).